Mount Vernon Nazarene University: History

 MVNU is a co-educational university with an evangelical Christian foundation and mission.
-It is part of the Church of the Nazarene's East Central District and much of its educational philosophy is based on the Wesleyan-Arminian holiness tradition.
+It is part of the Church of the Nazarene's East Central District, and much of its educational philosophy is based on the Wesleyan-Arminian holiness tradition.
 The university motto is: "To Seek to Learn is to Seek to Serve."

+MVNU's current president, Dr. Carson Castleman, has been accused of misconduct, creating a hostile work environment, curtailing the academic freedom of faculty, and failing to communicate with stakeholders by former employees and alumni.
+In January 2025, the faculty of MVNU passed a no-confidence motion against Dr. Castleman by a vote of 43-13 (13 abstaining).
+The board continues to support Dr. Castleman in his efforts to improve MVNU's financial situation and enrollment difficulties.

 Organization and affiliation

 MVNU is one of eight US colleges and universities affiliated with the Church of the Nazarene.
-MVNU is the university for the Nazarene East Central Region of the United States, which comprises the Northwestern Ohio, North Central Ohio, East Ohio, Southwestern Ohio, Central Ohio, Eastern Kentucky, West Virginia North, and West Virginia South districts (all of Ohio, part of Kentucky, and most of West Virginia).
+MVNU is the university for the Nazarene East Central Region of the United States, which comprises the Northwestern Ohio, North Central Ohio, East Ohio, Southwestern Ohio, South Central Ohio, Eastern Kentucky, West Virginia North, and West Virginia South districts (all of Ohio, part of Kentucky, and most of West Virginia).

 The trustees of the university, organized in 1966, are representatives from each of these Ohio, Kentucky, and West Virginia districts.
 Each institution receives financial backing from the Nazarene churches in its region; part of each church budget is paid into a fund for its regional school.
 Each college or university is also bound by a gentlemen's agreement not to actively recruit outside its respective educational region.

 MVNU is accredited by the Higher Learning Commission and all of its academic programs are submitted to the Ohio Board of Regents for approval.
 The university is a member of the Association of Independent Colleges and Universities of Ohio, the Council for Christian Colleges and Universities, the Council for Higher Education, and the Ohio Foundation of Independent Colleges.